 Benson and Dundis (2003) claim that “Maslow’s model is a constructive tool in understanding individual human behaviour; its use in the…organizational setting provides a means to understand and affect employee motivation” (p.
 317).
 The e-book, Organizational Behavior, provides a robust explanation of motivation, ability, and environment work together to create performance.

-Motivation is one of the forces that lead to performance.
+Motivation is one of the forces that leads to performance.
 Motivation is defined as the desire to achieve a goal or a certain performance level, leading to goal-directed behavior.
 When we refer to someone as being motivated, we mean that the person is trying hard to accomplish a certain task.
 Motivation is clearly important if someone is to perform well; however, it is not sufficient.
 Ability—or having the skills and knowledge required to perform the job—is also important and is sometimes the key determinant of effectiveness.
 Finally, environmental factors such as having the resources, information, and support one needs to perform well are critical to determine performance.
 At different times, one of these three factors may be the key to high performance. (“Organizational behavior,” 2012, para.
 3)

 Statement of the problem.